 Emma studies BSc (Hons) Business and Human Resource Management at ARU.

 Visit our undergraduate course page to search for a course, or browse by subject area.
 You'll find an application link on all our course pages.

 We'll consider applications for advanced entry to most of our courses, though there are a few exceptions.
-These are listed above.
+These are listed below.